verifereum/funding/vyper/vyper-verified-compilation.md

 4. Charles Cooper, lead developer of the [Vyper language and compiler](https://vyperlang.org).

-5. Cyberthirst, MSc, lead security engineer of the Vyper compiler
+5. Cyberthirst, MSc, lead security engineer of the Vyper compiler.

 ## Background and Prior Work

 - **Compiler Verification Expertise**: Our team includes core developers of the CakeML verified compiler and related projects, demonstrating the ability to verify complex compiler transformations in higher-order logic.
-The CakeML verified compiler is the only production-grade verified compiler in the world, aside from CompCert.
+The [CakeML verified compiler](https://cakeml.org) is the only production-grade verified compiler in the world, aside from [CompCert](https://compcert.org).

-- **Vyper Development Experience**: Our team includes core members of the Vyper compiler development team who bring deep knowledge of the language, its implementation challenges, and evolution plans.
+- **Vyper Development Experience**: Our team includes core members of the [Vyper compiler](https://vyperlang.org) development team who bring deep knowledge of the language, its implementation challenges, and evolution plans.

 - **Ethereum Expertise**: Our team includes active participants in the Ethereum ecosystem as contract developers, home-stakers, and [Rocket Pool](https://rocketpool.net) node-runners/validators, ensuring our work remains relevant to real-world needs.